West UniversityEST. 1945

 The Legend of the Texas Tea

-One day in the late 1970’s a traveling salesman from New York stopped in The Marquis II after a long day and asked the bartender for a Long Island Iced Tea.
+One day in the mid 1960’s a traveling salesman from New York stopped in The Marquis II after a long day and asked the bartender for a Long Island Iced Tea.
 The bartender had never heard of such a drink and asked the salesman if he might know the ingredients.
 The salesman obliged and the bartender began to make the drink.

 The salesman quickly drank his Tea and asked for another but this time in a larger glass.
 The bartender grabbed a tall glass but the salesman wanted something larger.
 The bartender grabbed a pint glass but this still did not seem to satisfy the salesman’s needs.
 The bartender told the salesman that the only glass they had left was a 23oz. glass reserved for water and sodas.
 “I’ll take it!” exclaimed the salesman.